vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 1. Open a new browser tab, and then navigate to the Azure Cloud Shell: +++https://shell.azure.com/+++

-    If necessary, login with the Azure subscription you are using for this course.
+    If necessary, login with the Azure subscription you are using for this lab.

 1. When the **Welcome to Azure Cloud Shell** message is displayed, select **Bash**.